sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/webhooks.md

 ## Disabling built-in repo update polling

-If you wish to disable the built-in polling functionality of Sourcegraph, you can set [`repoListUpdateInterval`](../site_config/all.md#repolistupdateinterval-integer) to zero.
+If you wish to disable the built-in polling functionality of Sourcegraph, you can set [`repoListUpdateInterval`](../site_config/all.md#repolistupdateinterval-integer) to `-1`.

 This may be desirable in cases where you wish to rely solely on the repository update webhook, for example.